EmptySpace206/PHRatings/README.md

 ### A player can challenge any other player to a match.
 1. A second player, and a judge, are named.
 The judge can be any player besides the two players.
 2. The named player accepts -> match created.
 The challenge expires after 10 minutes, if no accept.
-3. The judge can log the winner of the match, within 24 hours.
+3. The judge can log a winner for the match, within 8 hours.
 The elo gets adjusted for both players.
-The match is stored with optional notes, and video link.
+The match details are stored with optional notes, and video link.

 ### Player's can host and participate in tournaments.
 * A tournament name is given, and a start time is set.
 It lasts 24 hours once started.